-Before handling a newborn, weigh the risks which shift depending on the mother's character and individual circumstances.
-Pet Place suggest briefly handling the kittens once a day to check they are gaining weight, however, take care not to over handle the kittens as this may distress the mother.
+Depending on the mother's character and other circumstances, you can sometimes handle a newborn kitten soon after birth.
+Pet Place suggests briefly holding the kittens once a day to check they are gaining weight; however, take care not to touch the kittens too much as this may distress the mother.

 Why Handle the Kittens?

 Your cat gave birth and is attentive to the kittens.
 All seems well but you are anxious to ensure the kittens are OK.
 You are torn.
 Should you check them or leave them alone?
 If you handle the kittens will the mother reject them?
 These are good questions to which there isn't an easy answer.
 The solution lies in balancing the mother's maternal instincts and friendliness to people, against the welfare of the kittens should she reject them.

 Do Check the Kittens

 While you don't want to over handle the kittens, you do want to check:

 - The kitten is warm, strong and vigorous

 - For problems such as a bleeding placenta or birth membranes in the mouth